 This DEIS analyzes a proposed management measure to link the Pacific halibut PSC limit for the Amendment 80 commercial groundfish trawl fleet in the BSAI groundfish fisheries to halibut abundance.
 The objectives of linking the PSC limit are to minimize halibut PSC to the extent practicable under the MSA National Standard 9 and to continue achieving optimum yield in the BSAI groundfish fisheries on a continuing basis under MSA National Standard 1.
 This would also be expected to provide incentives for the Amendment 80 fleet to minimize halibut mortality at all times.
 Achievement of these objectives could result in additional harvest opportunities in the commercial halibut fishery.

 In accordance with provisions of the National Environmental Policy Act (NEPA), we are providing a Letter to Reviewers of this DEIS.
-The letter is attached and is available on the NOAA Fisheries Alaska Region website here.
+The letter is attached and is available on the NOAA Fisheries Alaska Region website.

 NMFS is accepting public comments on this action through October 25, 2021 by any of the following methods:

 - Electronic Submission: Submit all electronic public comments via the Federal eRulemaking Portal.
-Go to https://www.regulations.gov and enter [NOAA-NMFS-2021-0074] in the Search box.
+Enter [NOAA-NMFS-2021-0074] in the Search box.
 Click the “Comment Now!” icon, complete the required fields, and enter or attach your comments.

 - Mail: Submit written comments to Glenn Merrill, Assistant Regional Administrator, Sustainable Fisheries Division, Alaska Region NMFS, Attn: Records Office.
 Mail comments to P.O.
 Box 21668, Juneau, AK 99802-1668.